© Crown copyright 2020

 - involves an improvement or extension to living accommodation

-If this exemption doesn’t apply (for instance if the private use is not insignificant, or the benefit is a motor vehicle, boat, aeroplane or an improvement to living accommodation) Class 1A NICs will be due and the benefit must continue to be reported on form P11D or payrolled through RTI whatever the amount of business use.
+If this exemption doesn’t apply (for instance if the private use isn’t insignificant, or the benefit is a motor vehicle, boat, aircraft or an improvement to living accommodation) Class 1A NICs will be due and the benefit must continue to be reported on form P11D or if you payrolled the benefit, on the Full Payment Submission whatever the amount of business use.